w3c/wai-coga/index.md

   **Outline:**

-  - Task based signposting to appropriate resources
+  - Interactive task-based signposting to appropriate resources
-  - What are W3C WAI & Coga TF doing) - link to TF page
+  - W3C WAI activity in Coga and Personalization with links
   - Where coga resources fit in other W3C activities, esp.
 WCGA & Personalization

   [See plan](./plan)